harishyquichey/soundboard/README.md

 Alternatively, you can run it on a localhost:

 1) Install the latest Python3 release: https://www.python.org/downloads/
+2) Navigate to the directory the project is located in
-2) Run "python3 -m http.server" in the terminal
+3) Run "python3 -m http.server" in the terminal
-3) Open up http://127.0.0.1:8000/soundboard.html on your browser
+4) Open up http://127.0.0.1:8000/soundboard.html on your browser
-4) Press CTRL+C in the terminal to kill the process
+5) Press CTRL+C in the terminal to kill the process

 ## BASIC APP USAGE